ordina-jworks/ordina-jworks.github.io/_posts/2016-09-23-Monitoring-with-Prometheus.md

 ---

 It is needless to say the world is shifting towards DevOps and microservices.
-This holy grail we all aim for adds a lot of complexity, as well for monitoring.
+This holy grail we aim for adds a great deal of complexity.
+Monitoring included.
-Instead of having to monitor one system, we are suddenly faced with the challenge to oversee our manifold services.
+Rather than having to monitor one system, we are suddenly faced with the challenge to oversee our manifold services.
-There are many monitoring systems available, but not all of them are fit for monitoring large, distributed systems.
+There are numerous monitoring systems available, but not all of them are fit for monitoring large, distributed systems.

 Black box monitoring systems like [Nagios](https://www.nagios.org) allow you to check if an application is alive and healthy.